 There are many reasons why text alone doesn’t work in terms of pure conversion numbers on many websites and landing pages.
-Marketers have learned that images and quality graphics (charts, icons, etc.,) play a major role in communicating to the user as to what a company’s products and services are all about.
+Marketers have learned that images and quality graphics (charts, icons, etc.,) play a major role in communicating with the user by quickly explaining what your products and services are all about.

 However, images are not exactly something that a search engine can easily understand.
-At least not without some help from us.
+At least not without some help from expert, Tony Dygal (yea, that’s me), who loves giving great SEO tips.
 And when I say images, I’m also talking about any main graphics and icons on the page.

 Any type of website can benefit from proper SEO optimization and there are a few ways to optimize images that can help search engines like Google figure out what the image is about (and hopefully relate this to the page itself).

 However, I am going to be careful using the term “SEO” and “image” mainly because what I about to show you is not something you can (or should even consider) abusing by black hat techniques such as keyword stuffing or hidden text.